Kingdom of Kongo: Third Portuguese War

 The Dutch were convinced that they could avoid committing their forces to any further wars and made peace with Portugal in 1643, while retaining their military presence in their part of Angola.
-The Portuguese moved aggressively against Queen Njinga and when Portuguese reinforcements managed to defeat her at Kavanga in 1646, the Dutch felt obliged to be more aggressive.
-Queen Njinga persuaded Garcia II to send forces to assist in another venture against the Portuguese.
+The Portuguese moved aggressively against Queen Nzinga, and when Portuguese reinforcements managed to defeat her at Kavanga in 1646, the Dutch felt obliged to be more aggressive.
+Queen Nzinga persuaded Garcia II to send forces to assist in another venture against the Portuguese.
 In 1647, Kongo troops participated in the Battle of Kombi, where they soundly defeated the Portuguese field army, after forcing them to fight defensively.
-Subsequently, Njinga's army besieged all the Portuguese in the interior of the colony.
+Subsequently, Nzinga's army besieged all the Portuguese in the interior of the colony.

 A year later, Portuguese reinforcements from Brazil forced the Dutch to surrender Luanda and withdraw from Angola in 1648.
 The new Portuguese governor, Salvador de Sá, sought terms with Kongo, demanding the Island of Luanda, the source of Kongo's money supply of nzimbu shells.
 Although neither Kongo nor Angola ever ratified the treaty, sent to the king in 1649, the Portuguese gained de facto control of the island.
-The war resulted in the Dutch losing their claims in Central Africa, Njinga being forced back into Matamba, the Portuguese restored to their coastal position.
+The war resulted in the Dutch losing their claims in Central Africa, Nzinga being forced back into Matamba, the Portuguese restored to their coastal position.
 Kongo lost or gained nothing, other than the indemnity Garcia paid, which ended hostilities between the two rival powers.